Employability Award activities guide

 - UQ Student Club or Society Volunteers

-Volunteer at UQU Events to make new friends, up-skill, help out other students and contribute to a better campus and community.
+Volunteer at UQU Events to make new friends, up-skill, support other students and contribute to a better campus and community.

 UQ Ambassador Programs